 Things to Know

-You do not need to worry about how to get a phone number in Canada.
-The process is actually quite simple and one of the first things expats do upon arrival.
-Major cell phone service providers in Canada are Telus, Bell, Rogers, Koodo, Freedom Mobile, Mobolicity, Public Mobile, Freedom Mobile, Petro-Canada, Chatr, and Fido.
+This is usually one of the first things expats take care of, and it’s a straightforward process.
+Major mobile service providers are Telus, Bell, Rogers, Koodo, Mobolicity, Public Mobile, Freedom Mobile, Petro-Canada, Chatr, and Fido.

 Television in Canada

-All of Canadian television is regulated under the Canadian Radio-Television and Telecommunications Commission (CRTC), and it mandates that at least 60% of programming be Canadian-produced.
+All of Canadian television is regulated under the CRTC (Canadian Radio-Television and Telecommunications Commission).
+By law, at least 60% of broadcast content must be Canadian-made.

-When it comes to how to watch your home country’s TV in Canada, the good news is that the CRTC allows for foreign-owned channels to be broadcast in Canada.
+The good news is that the CRTC allows for foreign-owned channels to be broadcast in Canada.
 There are more than 200 ethnic channels available in Canada from all around the world including Europe, Africa, Asia, South America, and the Middle East.
-These are usually available via cable and satellite companies.
+These are usually available via cable and satellite providers.

 Our Global Partners